 - Before operating a business requiring special permission and before the company (business enterprise or limited partnership) is set up and registered, the investor is first required to obtain permission from the competent authority to set up and equip the intended business. - After completing the establishment and registration of the company (business enterprise or limited partnership), the investor should obtain a permit from the competent authority for the intended business.
-Only then may the business go into operation as a specially permitted business.

-Establishing a Taiwan Branch of a Foreign Company or Limited Partnership

-- The investor should then apply to the Central Region Office, MOEA, for "Recognition of Foreign Company / Limited Partnership" verification of investment amount, and registration as a "Branch of Foreign Company (or Limited Partnership)."
-If the site of investment is in a science and technology industrial park, science park, agricultural biotechnology park, or free trade zone, after receiving notice of recognition of foreign company from the Central Region Office, MOEA, the investor should apply for registration as a branch company with the administrative office in charge of that zone or park. - The investor should then apply to the Central Region Office, MOEA, for "Recognition of Foreign Company / Limited Partnership" verification of investment amount, and registration as a "Branch of Foreign Company (or Limited Partnership)."
-If the site of investment is in an export processing zone, science park, agricultural biotechnology park, or free trade zone, after receiving notice of recognition of foreign company from the Central Region Office, MOEA, the investor should apply for registration as a branch company with the administrative agency in charge of that zone or park. - The application procedures for taxation registration, registration as an exporter/importer, factory registration, or specially permitted business are the same for a branch company as for setting up an ordinary company.

-Establishing a Representative Office of a Foreign Company

-- First, apply to the Department of Commerce of the Ministry of Economic Affairs for office establishment registration then obtain an approval letter. - The investor should then apply to the local tax collection authority for a taxpayer code number.
+Only then may the business go into operation as a specially permitted business. - Establishing a Taiwan Branch of a Foreign Company or Limited Partnership - The foreign investor should first apply to the Central Region Office, MOEA, for an advance check of the Chinese name of his/her company or limited partnership and its field of business, and for retention of that company name. - The investor should then apply to the Central Region Office, MOEA, for "Recognition of Foreign Company / Limited Partnership" verification of investment amount, and registration as a "Branch of Foreign Company (or Limited Partnership)."
+If the site of investment is in an export processing zone, science park, agricultural biotechnology park, or free trade zone, after receiving notice of recognition of foreign company from the Central Region Office, MOEA, the investor should apply for registration as a branch company with the administrative agency in charge of that zone or park. - The application procedures for taxation registration, registration as an exporter/importer, factory registration, or specially permitted business are the same for a branch company as for setting up an ordinary company. - Establishing a Representative Office of a Foreign Company - First, apply to the Department of Commerce of the Ministry of Economic Affairs for office establishment registration then obtain an approval letter. - The investor should then apply to the local tax collection authority for a taxpayer code number.